 It is unclear how affordable housing will be delivered via the Infrastructure levy.
 Rates will be set nationally however, the viability of development varies within a Local Authority area, as well as between Local Authorities with reduced viability in the North.
 If the Infrastructure Levy is set too high nationally it will reduce the viability of development, affecting the deliverability of affordable housing.
-Affordable housing may not be delivered at all in areas with low viability and this is the areas where it will be most needed.
-Allowing affordable housing contributions to be made in kind will also undermine the delivery of inclusive communities comprised of a mixture of tenures.
+Affordable housing may not be delivered at all in areas with low viability and it is in these areas where it will often be most needed.
+In addition, allowing affordable housing contributions to be made in kind will also undermine the delivery of inclusive communities comprised of a mixture of tenures.